Team Semantics and Independence Notions in Quantum Physics: Dependence and Independence Logic

-We may observe that, unlike $\=(x_0,\dots,x_{n-1},y_i)$, this is not closed downward, but it is closed under unions of increasing chains.
-Note that this atomic formula is first-order, in particular $\Sigma^1_1$ (and hence NP), in the same sense as formulas of dependence logic.
+We may observe that, unlike $\=(x_0,\dots,x_{n-1},y_i)$, this is not closed downwards\footnote{A formula $\varphi$ is closed downwards if, whenever $X\models\varphi$ and $Y\subseteq X$, we have $Y\models\varphi$.}, but it is closed under unions of increasing chains.
+Note that this condition is first order, as was the case for the semantics of the dependence atom.
+Thus independence logic is $\Sigma^1_1$ in its expressive power, and hence NP.
 Here is an example of a team satisfying $y_0 \perp_{x_0x_1} y_1$:

 For fixed $x_0$ and $x_1$, e.g. $x_0=0, x_1=1$, the values of $y_0$ and $y_1$ are independent of each other in the strong sense that if a value of $y_0$ occurs in combination with \emph{any} value of $y_1$, e.g. 2, it occurs also with any other value of $y_1$, e.g. 7.
 Intuitively this says that in these experiments the individual experiments do not interfere with each other.
+It is like measuring commuting quantum observables.

 Note that the dependence atom can be defined in terms of the independence atom:

 We will thus use $\=(\vec{x},\vec{y})$ as a shorthand for $\vec{y} \perp_{\vec{x}} \vec{y}$ when dealing with independence logic.